probonopd/MiniDexed/README.md

 ## Usage

+* In the case of Raspberry Pi 4, Update the firmware and bootloader to the latest version (not doing this may cause USB reliability issues)
 * Download from [GitHub Releases](../../releases)
 * Unzip
 * Put the files into the root directory of a FAT32 formatted partition on SD/microSD card